WinVector/cdata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-`cdata` is a running explanation of the ["coordinatized data" theory](https://github.com/WinVector/cdata/blob/master/extras/RowsAndColumns.md) and includes an implementation of the ["fluid data" methodology](https://github.com/WinVector/cdata/blob/master/extras/FluidData.md).
+The `cdata` package is a demonstration of the ["coordinatized data" theory](http://winvector.github.io/FluidData/RowsAndColumns.html) and includes an implementation of the ["fluid data" methodology](http://winvector.github.io/FluidData/FluidData.html).

 ![](https://raw.githubusercontent.com/WinVector/cdata/master/tools/cdata.png)